 After that, you’ll be asked to ask to select a source.
 This is the source of the data you will use to create your lookalike audience.
 You probably want an audience with interests similar to that of visitors who have reached your website, so the best option is to choose “website traffic” as your source.

 You’ll then be asked to determine the location and size of your audience.
 Location is pretty intuitive, you simply choose the audience that makes the most sense for your business.
-Size, on the other hand, is not an actual number of people, it narrows down the size of your audience to the closest matches or vice versa.
+Size, on the other hand, is not an actual number of people.
+It narrows down the size of your audience to the closest matches.

 When you are done, simply click on the blue “Create Audience” button and you’ll see the audience name listed when you create a new campaign.